Derppening/2018f-revision-notes/COMP3021/appendix.md

      * {@code nThreads} threads will be active processing tasks.
      * If additional tasks are submitted when all threads are active,
      * they will wait in the queue until a thread is available.
-     * If any thread terminates due to a failure during execution
-     * prior to shutdown, a new one will take its place if needed to
-     * execute subsequent tasks.
-The threads in the pool will exist
+     * The threads in the pool will exist until it is explicitly
-     * until it is explicitly {@link ExecutorService#shutdown shutdown}.
+     * {@link ExecutorService#shutdown shutdown}.
      *
      * @param nThreads the number of threads in the pool
      * @return the newly created thread pool